DesModder/DesModder/docs/INSTALLATION.md

 **Firefox**: Go to [Releases](https://github.com/DesModder/DesModder/releases), download the latest dist-ff.zip.
 Then go to `about:addons` in the browser address bar.
 Click the cogwheel to the right of Manage Your Extensions, find and select dist-ff.zip, and click open.

-### Git Version
+### Latest Nightly Build

-If you want to get new features even earlier, follow the instructions in https://github.com/DesModder/DesModder/wiki/Development#Setup, keeping in mind these may not always work at all times.
+If you want to get new features even earlier, follow the instructions in [Run Prerelease](/docs/RUN_PRERELEASE.md), keeping in mind these may not always work at all times.